Lessons From Nationals: The Value of a Coach

 Dedicated to Courtney Huguley of Stepping Stone Farm.

 I’ve never had a coach.
-I’ve avoided team sports with the enthusiasm of a dedicated coach potato.
+I’ve avoided team sports with the enthusiasm of a dedicated couch potato.
 Although I was on the riding “team” in college, the lessons were as any other riding lessons and the ostensible coach was a burned-out, upper-level rider.
 Displays of enthusiasm were passe.

 While I’ve had good instructors, in most cases, my problems ceased to exist the moment the lesson was over.
 In some cases, I ceased to exist while the lesson was in progress, but I don’t dwell.